Updated: Feb 26

 Are your customers doing everything they can to support pollinators?
 One of the most important things people can do is offer a water source for them, and it’s something they can easily incorporate into their garden or landscape.
 Vicki Wojcik, Ph.D., director of science and research at the Pollinator Partnership, discusses how different types of water sources can help these creatures thrive.
 Use some of these tips to help educate your customers on the benefits of water features in their gardens and landscapes.

-Garden Center magazine: What types of pollinators can be found ?
+Garden Centre magazine: What types of pollinators can be found?

-Vicki Wojcik: You’ve got your bees, your butterflies, your hummingbirds, your beetles and your flies.
+Vicki Wojcik: You’ve got your bees, your butterflies, your hummingbirds, your beetles, and your flies.
 So, there’s a lot of diversity.
-And I think most gardeners get absolutely the most excited about bees, butterflies and hummingbirds.
-And then people get a little less excited about moths, flies and beetles, but they’re still important pollinators.
-And the great thing is that what you do to attract one of those pollinators actually supports them all.
+And most gardeners get absolutely the most excited about bees, butterflies, and hummingbirds.
+And then people get a little less excited about moths, flies, and beetles, but they’re still important pollinators.
+And the great thing is that what you do to attract one of those pollinators supports them all.
 So, it’s really easy to help them all.

 GC: Why do different pollinators need different water sources?